Redageddon/X10D.Performant/DOCUMENTATION.md

 19. Sentences should be capitalized
 20. all tpyes should be cref's, no hardcoded types
 21. The returns tag should not begin with the word returns.
+22. If a method only has 1 out parameter, it should be called "result"